 Mainstream environmental awareness is back-to-front and is anti-human.
 From outside the Matrix, the truth is this: Meaningful environmental awareness is rooted in rational self-interest, in human health and survival.
-Pollution in all its forms inside the body and out is the problem and CO2 as beneficial to all life.
+Pollution in all its forms is the real problem, where as increased CO2 levels benefit all life.
 It is at best questionable to talk of restricting human economic activity and development, and to advocate non-use, non-activity and non-production.
 It is rational and sensible to produce, be active and to thrive in ways that do not pollute our bodies or our beautiful planet.

 Please comment below and join the conversation

 The scientific reasons why ‘Global Warming’ is not a global crisis.

 Here is a link to an informative article that compares the climate modelling predictions to the best available data. https://mises.org/library/skeptics-case

 Inconvenient Facts About Global Warming | Alex Epstein and Stefan Molyneux

 Please check out the very real practice of geoengineering here at http://www.geoengineeringwatch.org